North Hilariously Disses Kim Kardashian's Parenting While Crashing PSA

 Kim Kardashian West has never been more relatable!
-The 39-year-old reality star and business woman has been struggling to survive life with her four kids in quarantine amid the coronavirus outbreak.
+The 39-year-old reality star and businesswoman has been adjusting to life with her four kids in quarantine amid the coronavirus outbreak.
 On Monday, California Governor Gavin Newsom shared a recorded PSA from Kim in which she tried to encourage fellow Californians to stay home.

-But Kim's efforts were thwarted by her eldest daughter, North West, who crashed the one-minute video, much to her mother's frustrations.
+Kim's efforts were thwarted by her eldest daughter, North West, crashed the one-minute video, much to her mother's frustrations.

 As Kim urges Californians to stay home, North whispers off camera, "I went out!"